khunaungpaing/GO_LEARN/README.md

-# This repo is collections of GO exercises
+# Collections of GO exercises